 "You do realize that as soon as you leave, I'm going to take you off the mansion's list of people that the automated defenses don't shoot on sight, right?"

-Pouting, Tara laid on Wanda's bed as she watched the buxom Romani pack up every last one of her costumes.
+Pouting, Tara sat on the edge of Wanda's bed as she watched the buxom Romani pack up every last one of her costumes.
 Not that Tara expected them to fit her, but providing Emma's people with those as the basis of Tara's future costume instead of drawings or pictures would speed things up immensely.
-And it wasn't like Wanda needed them anymore anyways.
+And it wasn't like Wanda was going to need them from here on out.
 After all, she wasn't the Scarlet Witch anymore.
 "Oh come on, Wanda.
 It's not that bad.
 You've been the Scarlet Witch forever.
 It's time for a little change.
 Suck it up and stop being so Janet and be more Hank."

 Wanda looked back over her shoulder, quirking an eyebrow at that.
 "I should be moody and slap women?"